akiipli/Allan/GL_SDL_hybrid_IK/README.txt

 Author here is:
 Allan Kiipli

+5:22 PM 2/11/2025
+Ctrl + C in Object Mode sets Camera pose.
+Alt + C in Object Mode switches to first Anim camera if any.

 10:20 AM 2/11/2025
 (Enter) in Camera List sets view to currentCamera. (r) resets view to Camera 0.